netsec-ethz/scion-java-packet-example/README.md

-# SCION Java send packet example
+# SCION Java examples

+## Send packet example

 This is a simple example project that uses [JPAN](https://github.com/scionproto-contrib/jpan) to send a packet to the [SCION packet analyzer](https://echoscion.ddns.net/).

 The easiest way to execute the example is